metaeducation/ren-c/src/include/README.md

 efficiency at the cost of needing to worry about details, as well as being more likely to need to change the code if the internals change.

-Code written to the external API in Ren-C operates on REBVAL pointers only, and has no API for extracting REBSER* or REBCTX*.
+Code written to the external API in Ren-C operates on Value pointers only, and has no API for extracting REBSER* or REBCTX*.
 Values created by this API cannot live on the stack, and they will be garbage collected.